bench-cc/bench/README.md

 The tags attribute specifies search tags to use.
 It is not currently used, but will be in the future.

 #### 3.9 - setup and cleanup (string, optional)
 The setup and cleanup attributes specify files to run when the package is being installed or removed, respectively.
-They are not currently used, but will be in the future.
+During installation, if the setup script fails, the installation will also fail and be reverted.
+This does not happen during cleanup.

 This program uses a minified version of Jeffrey Friedl's [JSON API](http://regex.info/blog/lua/json), which is licensed under the [Creative Commons license with attribution](https://creativecommons.org/licenses/by/3.0/us/)